aliqian/blogstatic/content/blog/0001--hello-world/index.md

 3. Once get stuck, go to your material, check it out.
 4. Check your explanation, replace any complex terms with simpler ones.
 Make sure someone without any background can understand.

-It a good technique.
+It's a good technique.
 But I wonder if it help with learning language.
 Because I don't think it's something you can "explain".
 When describe the 4 steps of using Feynman technique, there is something I want to say, but I don't know how to express it in English.

 Since I'm not a master in English writing, I'll only use it once in a while, for practice purpose.